 Initial investigation of complaints prior to assigning site numbers, administrative support, field sampling, and acquisition of sampling and safety supplies are some of the activities performed under the general management category.
 Several sites were initially investigated utilizing the Alabama Hazardous Substance Cleanup Fund (AHSCF).
-An initial site inspection was conducted for the New Harvest Church Drum site located at 4701 Virginia Loop Road, Montgomery, AL. A complaint was also investigated regarding a site in Brent, Alabama.
-The Brent Industries, a manufacturer of work gloves, burned several years ago and a concerned citizen complained that there might be hazardous materials on the site.
+A complaint was also investigated regarding a site in Brent, Alabama.
+The Brent Industries, a manufacturer of work gloves and industrial laundry, burned several years ago, and a concerned citizen complained that there might be hazardous materials on the site.
 The investigation verified that the EPA oversaw the initial cleanup of the site after the fire and no hazardous materials were left on the site.
-A solid waste issue regarding disposal of the former building materials is currently the subject of litigation between the owner and insurance companies.
+A solid waste issue regarding disposal of the former building materials is currently the subject of litigation between the facility owners and insurance companies.
+The facility's owners have been contacted numerous times over the past year inquiring about the status of any planned cleanup.
+In addition, ongoing investigation, engineering review, ADEM oversight, and other functions have been occurring at the Coliseum Boulevard Plume Site.
+Also, a mercury disposal project was handled by Department personnel during the past fiscal year.
+Total expenditures for the past fiscal year totaled \$53,313.28.